damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 ### Confidential Issues

 Whenever you want to keep the discussion presented in a issue within your team only, you can make that [issue confidential][confid-issue].
-Even if your project is public, that issue will be preserved: the browser will respond with an 404 error whenever someone who is not a project member with at least [Reporter level][user-level] tries to access that issue's URL.
+Even if your project is public, that issue will be preserved.
+The browser will respond with a 404 error whenever someone who is not a project member with at least [Reporter level][user-level] tries to access that issue's URL.

 ### Due dates

-Every issue enables you to attribute a [due date][due-dates-post] for it.
-Some teams work on tight schedules, and it's important to them having a way to setup a deadline for implementations and for solving problems.
+Every issue enables you to attribute a [due date][due-dates-post] to it.
+Some teams work on tight schedules, and it's important to have a way to setup a deadline for implementations and for solving problems.
 This can be facilitated by the due dates.

-When you have due dates for multi-project task, for example, for a new release, for launching a new product, or for every quarter, you can use [milestones](#milestones) for them.
+When you have due dates for multi-task projects—for example, a new release, product launch, or for tracking tasks by quarter—you can use [milestones](#milestones).

 ### Assignee

 Whenever someone starts to work on an issue, it can be assigned to that person.
 You can change the assignee as much as you need.
 The idea is that the assignee is responsible for that issue until he/she reassigns it to someone else to take it from there.

+It also helps with filtering issues per assignee.

 ### Labels